Clockshop's Kite Festival

-Clockshop’s Annual Community & Unity People’s Kite Festival is an all-ages, family-friendly cultural festival that brings together diverse communities in Los Angeles through the art of kites and a day of joyful connection in this important public green space.
-Clockshop invites attendees to participate in free arts workshops, enter our handcrafted kite competition, enjoy live music, and meet local community organizations to learn about their work in the nearby neighborhoods.
-The Kite Festival is designed as a celebration to honor the communities surrounding Los Angeles State Historic Park that fought for and steward this public parkland, recognizing their resilience, cultural histories, and aspirations.
+This all-ages, family-friendly cultural festival brings together diverse communities in Los Angeles through the art of kites and a day of joyful connection in this important public green space.
+Clockshop invites attendees to participate in free arts workshops, enjoy live music and dancing, and meet local community organizations to learn about their work in the nearby neighborhoods.

 Clockshop encourages attendees to make their own kites or visit the ‘eco-friendly kite options’ section here for suggestions on where to purchase or make kites ahead of the event.
 Additionally, we will offer a Kite-Making Station with a limited number of donation-based kites for attendees to assemble, decorate, and fly on a first-come, first-served basis.

 In 2025, we were thrilled to welcome over 7,000 attendees to celebrate being entangled in community.
-Together, we hosted two arts workshops, featured our first-ever plein air watercolor demonstration, learned from five incredible Kite Masters, welcomed twelve community organizations, gave away 700 handmade kites, and saw fourteen beautiful entries in our handcrafted kite competition.
+Together, we hosted two arts workshops, featured our first-ever plein air watercolor demonstration, learned from five incredible Kite Masters, welcomed twelve community organizations, gave away 700 handmade kites, danced to live music by QUITAPENAS, and saw fourteen beautiful entries in our handcrafted kite competition.

-Subscribe to our newsletter for updates on the 6th Annual Community & Unity People’s Kite Festival.
+Subscribe to our newsletter for updates on the Clockshop’s Kite Festival.

 Each year Clockshop commissions a contemporary artist to use the form of the kite to create imagery related to the natural environment of the park and speak to its history.